Unboxed-Software/solana-course/content/immutable-owner.md

 ### 5. Create Token Account with immutable owner

-When creating an associated token account with an immutable owner, we must create the account instruction, initialize the immutable owner for the token account and initialize the mint itself.
+Remember all ATA's come with the `immutable owner` extension.
+However, we're going to create a token account using a keypair.
+This requires us to create the account, initialize the immutable owner extension, and initialize the account.

-Inside of the `src` directory, you will see a file named `token-helper.ts`.
-Inside of the token helper, there is an asynchronous function named `createTokenAccountWithImmutableOwner`.
-This function is where we will be creating the associated token account with the immutable owner.
+Inside of the `src` directory, create a new file named `token-helper.ts` and create a new function within it called `createTokenAccountWithImmutableOwner`.
+This function is where we'll be creating the associated token account with the immutable owner.
 The function will take the following arguments:

 - `connection` : The connection object
 - `mint` : Public key for the new mint